EficodeDemoOrg/copilot-php/.github-copilot-exercises/vscode/github_copilot_exercises.md

    - Request: "Add input validation to this method"
    - Observe how Edit mode focuses on direct code changes

-   > - Alternatively if #selection is not supported in your IDE:
-   >   - Switch to edit mode
-   >   - Provide file as context
-   >   - Prompt: "Add input validation to the setStatus method in Task.php"

 3. **Agent Mode with /new**
-   - Type: `/new Create a simple PHP utility class for date formatting`
+   - Type: `/new Create a simple PHP utility class for date formatting with timezone support`
-   - Notice how Agent mode creates complete new implementations
+   - Notice how Agent mode creates complete new PHP implementations
-   - Try: `/new Generate a configuration class for this project`
+   - Try: `/new Generate a PHP configuration class using constants for this project`

 **Learning Goal:** Understand when and how to use different Copilot interaction modes.